SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

       > This is quite simple, the OS can also do this for us.
 For example, if
       > you ask a page a disk file using `mmap`, then the OS will prefetch the
       > following pages for us.
 So by the time of asking subsequent pages, they
-      > are alreay in the memory.
+      > are already in the memory.

    2. Index scans